vsdp/vsdp-2020/README.md

-# VSDP: A Matlab toolbox for verified semidefinite-quadratic-linear programming (Version 2012)
+# VSDP: Verified SemiDefinite-quadratic-linear Programming (Version 2018)

 VSDP is a software package that is designed for the computation of verified results in conic programming.
 The current version of VSDP supports the